NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 **Florida Solar Energy Center**

+ - Fourth revision on April 17, 2017
+ - Report test results based on the third revision and propose additional effort to implement this new feature in existing E+ (based on Winkelmann approach)
  - Third revision on Mar.
 16, 2017
  - Add design document
  - Second revision on Feb.
 15, 2017